ViacheslavKolupaev/styleguide-config/README.md

 ## What is this repository?
 A set of code style tool settings to enforce them in other projects.

+## ⭐ If I saved you time or helped you in some way
+All code in the repo is open source and completely free.
+I don't need anything from you.

+Just please put a star ⭐ if it was helpful to you.
+This motivates me to further develop this and other OpenSource projects.

 ## To whom and how can it be useful?
 First of all, I made this repository for myself.
 I'm tired of bringing tool settings into consistency code styles in different projects.